 How to Get Rid of Thistle for Good

-Learn how to get rid of thistle for good with organic and standard methods.
+Learn how to get rid of thistle in the lawn and garden for good — with organic and standard methods.

 Don’t be fooled by the pretty purple blooms.
-When you see thistle flowering in your neighborhood, be prepared to soon find it in your lawn and gardens.
+When you see thistle flowering in your neighborhood, be prepared to soon find your neighbor’s weeds in your lawn and gardens.
 If it’s already there, take heart.
 With persistence and these proven methods, learn how to get rid of thistle for good.

 What Is Thistle?

 Although thistle is technically a herbacious plant of the daisy family, it’s also classified as a Noxious Weed in many states, meaning it’s harmful enough to warrant government-regulated control.
-The most common thistle species, Canadian or creeping thistle (Cirsium arvense), is found throughout the U.S.
+The most common thistle species, Canadian or creeping thistle (Cirsium arvense), is a lawn weed found throughout the U.S.

 Good to Know, How Thistle Grows